 The void time is represented by tvoid in the supplementary information while t0 is used in the manuscript.

 We changed the variable to tvoid in the manuscript as well.
-While t0 was used in literature before, tvoid seems more
+While t0 was used in literature before, tvoid seems more appropriate.

 Section 3